Missouri State University: History

 In 2006, the university modified its nondiscrimination policy to include sexual orientation as an officially protected status.
 The addition reads: "... the University does not discriminate on any basis (including, but not limited to, political affiliation and sexual orientation) not related to the applicable educational requirements for students or the applicable job requirements for employees."
-Former university president John Keiser had firmly opposed the change, as did the Student Government Association in 2004 when Student Body President Chris Curtis moved to change the SGA constitution to mirror the university's.
+Former university president John Keiser had firmly opposed the change, as did the Student Government Association (SGA) in 2004 when Student Body President Chris Curtis moved to change the SGA constitution to mirror the university's.
 However, the policy was quietly changed on September 18, 2006, during a meeting held in St. Louis.
-It is generally believed this move was to avoid the mostly conservative citizens of Springfield and add this policy "under the radar" of the critics of the change.
+This move was generally believed to avoid the mostly conservative citizens of Springfield and add this policy "under the radar" of the critics of the change.
 Missouri Governor Matt Blunt quickly released criticism of the policy change, calling it "unnecessary and bad", also saying the decision "bows to the forces of political correctness".